You're Probably Going To Need This Sansa-Tyrion

 Looking back over Game of Thrones history, it is clear that reunion is the one to watch.
 Lest we forget, Sansa used to be Mrs. Tyrion Lannister — and that uncomfortable marriage changed both of their lives forever.

 Tyrion and 14-year-old Sansa are wed in season 3’s “Second Sons,” in one of the most upsetting Thrones weddings, at the time.
-It was an emotionally devastating event, rather than a disturbingly violent one in the fashion of the Red Wedding, which is second only to “Sons,” or Sansa second marriage to Ramsay Bolton (Iwan Rheon) in the order of most disturbing weddings on GoT.
+It was an emotionally devastating event, rather than a disturbingly violent one in the fashion of the Red Wedding, which arrives in the episode after “Sons,” or Sansa's second marriage to Ramsay Bolton (Iwan Rheon).
 At face value, the union of young teen girl Sansa to the adult man and infamous brothel patron Tyrion is awful for the eldest Stark daughter.

 The lead-up to the nuptials, however, make it so much worse.